About

 Voted an Issaquah Highlands Connections Newspaper fan favorite.

-Ask Kari: What should I do when my married colleague flirts with other women?
+Ask Kari: What should I do if I disapprove of my friend using a harness with her toddler?

 “Kari’s support, experience, and expertise helped me directly to deal with a huge family problem.
 The jury isn’t in yet as far as the results of my actions, but at least I know I did the right thing for my family member.
 I am so grateful!”